WordPress/gutenberg/packages/components/src/button/README.md

 The presence of a `href` prop determines whether an `anchor` element is rendered instead of a `button`.

+Note that this component may sometimes be confused with the Button block, which has semantically different use cases and functionality.

 ## Usage

 Renders a button with default style.